JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 Create the view model class in the Android platform code:

-1. In the `sharedUI/src/commonMain/.../greetingkmp` directory, create a new `MainViewModel` Kotlin class:
+1. In the `sharedUI/src/commonMain/.../greetingkmp` directory, create a new `MainViewModel` class that extends Android's `ViewModel` to use the platform's lifecycle mechanism and configuration tracking:

     ```kotlin
     import androidx.lifecycle.ViewModel
+    import androidx.lifecycle.viewModelScope
+    import kotlinx.coroutines.flow.MutableStateFlow
+    import kotlinx.coroutines.flow.StateFlow
+    import kotlinx.coroutines.flow.update
+    import kotlinx.coroutines.launch

-    class MainViewModel : ViewModel() {
+    class MainViewModel: ViewModel() {
-        // ...
+        // StateFlow extends the Flow interface
+        // but has a single value or state
+        val greetingList: StateFlow<List<String>>
+            field = MutableStateFlow<List<String>>(listOf())

+        // Collects all strings emitted by a Greeting().greet() call
+        init {
+            // Wraps the call to the suspending Flow.collect() function.
+            // The launch() coroutine is used within the ViewModel scope,
+            // so it will run only in correct phases of the lifecycle
+            viewModelScope.launch {
+                // Appends each new phrase to greetingList
+                Greeting().greet().collect { phrase ->
+                    greetingList.update { list -> list + phrase }
                 }
+            }
+        }
+    }
     ```

-   This class extends Android's `ViewModel` class to align with the platform's expectations regarding lifecycle and configuration changes.
+    The `greetingList` property is declared with an [explicit backing field](https://kotlinlang.org/docs/properties.html#explicit-backing-fields) to make sure that it is read-only outside the class and mutable internally.

 2. Create a `greetingList` value of the [StateFlow](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/) type and its backing property: